marukun712/aikyo/docs/src/content/docs/api/companion-card-en.md

 ---
 title: Companion Card
-description: Detailed specifications for the CompanionCard type
+description: Detailed specifications for CompanionCard type
 ---
-`CompanionCard` is a type that defines the configuration settings for a AI companion.
-It manages metadata, roles, tools, and event conditions in a unified manner.
+`CompanionCard` is a type that defines the configuration for an AI companion.
+It consolidates metadata, roles, tools, and event conditions into a single structure.

 ## Import Statement